Cotalker/documentation/docs/documentation/client/client_taskview.md

 <br/>

 :::note
-- In some configurations, administrators might program a [_workflow start survey_](/docs/documentation/admin/workflows/admin_workflow_required_survey) to appear when creating a new task.
+- In some configurations, administrators might program a [_Workflow Start Form_](/docs/documentation/admin/workflows/admin_workflow_required_survey) to appear when creating a new task.
 This feature permits _administrators_ make sure that _users_ correctly fill out all the necessary information for a _task_ and help teams stay informed of all created _tasks_.
 - Tasks can also be created through _public surveys_ for users outside the Cotalker environment.
 :::